 What is Gaucher disease?

-There are three major types of Gaucher disease, referred to as Type I, Type II or Type III.
+There are three major types of Gaucher disease, referred to as Type 1, Type 2 or Type 3, and 2 subtypes.
 Symptoms can range from mild to severe and depend on the type of Gaucher disease.
-Gaucher disease occurs in approximately 1 in 60,000 individuals.
-Type I is the most common form of the disorder.
-It occurs more often in individuals of Ashkenazi (Eastern European) Jewish ethnicity than in those from other backgrounds.
-It affects about 1 in 900 individuals of Ashkenazi Jewish descent.

 Can Gaucher disease make it harder for me to get pregnant?

 Based on the data available, Gaucher disease is not expected to make it harder to get pregnant.

 For some with Gaucher disease, new symptoms of the disorder can start during a pregnancy.
 People with Gaucher disease can have a higher chance for bleeding, infection after delivery (postpartum) and bone disease.

 Some people with Gaucher disease can develop anemia (low levels of red blood cells, needed to carry oxygen) and thrombocytopenia (low blood platelet count, which can affect clotting) in pregnancy.
 Those with severe thrombocytopenia and/or clotting disorders could be at risk for bleeding around the time of delivery.
 Having very low numbers of red blood cells and blood platelets increases the risk for complications with anesthetic medications, such as the use of an epidural anesthesia during delivery.
 Discuss delivery options with your healthcare team.